slaclab/Simple-ZCU216-Example/README.md

 # How to remote update the firmware bitstream

 1) Using "scp" to copy your .bit file to the SD memory card on the RFSoC.
-Here's an example:
+Here's an example (assumes your DHCP server assigns 10.0.0.200 to RFSoC's mac address):

 ```bash
 scp SimpleZcu216Example-0x01000000-20220204204648-ruckman-90df89c.bit root@10.0.0.200:/media/sd-mmcblk0p1/system.bit